Morning, it’s Amanda.

 - The right colour

-So yeah that’s me!
+So yeah, that’s about it from me on the topic of wig fitting and salon assistance!
 Have a lovely Sunday, and I’ll speak to you soon.